Tuscany Beyond Gelaterias

-I bet that once in Florence you will go crazy with the variety of gelaterias (ice cream shops) and the most unimaginable ice cream flavours: liquorice, cappuccino, mint&chocolate, not to mention the ones inspired by the most popular Italian chocolates bacio (literally kiss), ferrero rocher… Italians, though, when thinking of Florence and food do not necessarily have ice cream in mind, because every Italian city has got at least one excellent ice cream shop.
+I bet that once in Florence you will go crazy with the variety of gelaterias (ice cream shops) and the most unimaginable ice cream flavors: licorice, cappuccino, mint&chocolate, not to mention the ones inspired by the most popular Italian chocolate bacio (literally kiss), Ferrero rocher… Italians, though, when thinking of Florence and food do not necessarily have ice cream in mind, because every Italian city has got at least one excellent ice cream shop.

-You may be surprised that another typical Tuscany recipe is a sort of chestnut cake, the castgnaccio, made of chestnut flour, pine nuts, walnuts and rosemary, raisins.
+You may be surprised that another typical Tuscany recipe is a sort of chestnut cake, the castgnaccio, made of chestnut flour, pine nuts, walnuts, and rosemary, raisins.
 This is a plain cake as it is made without baking powder or sugar!

-Another similar dish is cecina, a cake made of chickpea flour, water and oil.
-This one though is supposed to have its origins in Liguria region and you can find it also in other Italian regions, as well as in the Moroccan and French Cuisine.
+Another similar dish is cecina, a cake made of chickpea flour, water, and oil.
+This one though is supposed to have its origins in the Liguria region and you can find it also in other Italian regions, as well as in Moroccan and French Cuisine.

 And before leaving Florence be sure to also dip the cantucci in the vin santo!

 How about you?
 Have you had either of these Tuscan delights?

 I love Italian gelato… it’s the best and there are so many flavors!
 I am also a big fan of bruschetta… 🙂

 @San, I love gelato too, to me it is not as sweet as other ice creams, I love just the “natural” or plain yogurt flavored ones.

 @Ierra, doesn’t it?
 Have you ever had any of these?

 Can I have the chestnut cake a la mode with a scoop of gelato?
 Leave it to my American sensibility to want it all. 😉